publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch51/m__us_usc_t7_s2014.md

                 (ii) The Secretary shall enter into agreements with the Secretary of State and the Attorney General whereby any information available to such persons and required in order to make any determination under this section will be provided by such persons to the Secretary, and whereby such persons shall inform any sponsor of an alien, at the time such sponsor executes an affidavit of support or similar agreement, of the requirements imposed by this section.

             (D) Any sponsor of an alien, and such alien, shall be jointly and severably liable for an amount equal to any overpayment made to such alien during the period of three years after such alien’s entry into the United States, on account of such sponsor’s failure to provide correct information under the provisions of this section, except where such sponsor was without fault, or where good cause for such failure existed.
-Any such overpayment which is not repaid shall be recovered in accordance with the provisions of section 2022(b)(2) 1 of this title.
+Any such overpayment which is not repaid shall be recovered in accordance with the provisions of [section 2022(b) of this title][/us/usc/t7/s2022/b].

             (E) The provisions of this subsection shall not apply with respect to any alien who is a member of the sponsor’s household or to any alien who is under 18 years of age.